UK Family Visa from Ireland

 You’ll also have to demonstrate proficient English skills and proof of financial support when making the application.

-Processing time and cost for the UK Parent Visa
+Processing time for the UK Parent Visa

 The average processing time for a Parent Visa is between 8 – 12 weeks and permission lasts 2 years and 9 months on this visa – once this expires you’ll need to apply to extend your stay for another 2 years 6 months.